LINC-BIT/legodnn/README.md

 - **Automatic extraction of blocks**

-    This project has implemented a general block extraction algorithm, supporting the automatic block extraction of the models in image classification, target detection, semantic segmentation, attitude estimation, behavior recognition, and anomaly detection applications.
+    This project has implemented a general block extraction algorithm, supporting the automatic block extraction of the models in image classification, object detection, semantic segmentation, attitude estimation, behavior recognition, and anomaly detection applications.

 ### 1.2 Architecture